 He had two wives, one of whom was named Nebet, who hailed from royal lineage.
 She is depicted in a beautiful scene sailing alongside her husband during their youth, with their son, Hotep Ka, standing behind them.

-His other wife, Nefer Kaus, was of non-royal descent and is illustrated sailing with Mehu, accompanied by their daughter Merut, who stands behind them.
-Notably, a figure of a boy next to Merut appears to have been erased.
+Nefer Kaus, his other wife, was of non-royal descent and is illustrated sailing with Mehu, accompanied by their daughter Merut, who stands behind them.
+Notably, the figure of a boy next to Merut appears to have been erased.
 Other sons mentioned include Khoy and Mery.

 His tomb references several sons, one of whom may have been named Mery, although his name seems to have been erased on multiple occasions.
 Another son was Hetep Ka.
 Within Mehu’s mastaba, there are areas designated for a vizier named Hetep Ka, who could be Mehu’s son, along with a false door inscribed with his name and titles.